wkliao/HEP/Exa.TrkX/loadfiles_summary.md

   * A1.
 Fermi considers a classification problem such that, given many observed hits and their particle types, a GNN model learns how to classify the hits into one of the given particle types so that all the particle tracks are found.

   * Q2.
 How are the edges colored (black/grey)?
   * A2.
-All the edges that satisfy the following two conditions are colored in black (true edges)
+Every pair of hits that satisfy all of the following three conditions are connected by a black (true) edge
-    * The two hits connected to the edge are within 5 wires
+    * If two hits are within 5 wires of each other
-    * The two hits connected to the edge are from the same particle (have the same particle ID)
+    * If two hits are from the same particle (have the same particle ID)
+    * If two hits are within the same time frame

   * Q3.
 Are there any other data that can be considered as the actual 'true' edges?
   * A3.
 Currently, no. These black edges will be used as labels in the edge classification problem.
+However, there is an ongoing discussion about whether an edge classification task is the way to go about particle track reconstruction (i.e. graph pooling approach).

   * Q4.
 Is GNN training compute-intensive?
   * A4.
-His current network is quite shallow and it takes less than 1 hour on a single GPU to get an acceptable accuracy.
+Jeremy's current network is quite shallow and takes less than 1 hour on a single GPU to get an acceptable accuracy.
 However, we need to check if they have more data and a deeper and larger network can provide a better accuracy (I believe it's most likely true).

   * Q5.
 Why are 'fluxswap' files used only?
   * A5.
-The 'fluxswap' files contains the data of electronic neutrino while 'nonswap' files contains the data of neutrino.
-Not sure what this means, but Jeremy mentioned that the 'fluxswap' files show more interesting information to HEP scientists.
+The 'fluxswap' files contain the data of electron neutrino interactions while 'nonswap' files contains the muon neutrino.
+The 'nonswap' files end up with a lack of internal structure to map, therefore creating a trivial problem for the network to solve.
+On the other hand, phenomena such as the 'electromagnetic shower events' in the 'fluxswap' files show more interesting information to HEP scientists.